Amankr2706/chatbot/README.md

 ##🧠 How It Works

--The frontend captures user input and sends it to the backend via a REST API.
+- The frontend captures user input and sends it to the backend via a REST API.

--The backend receives the message, processes it (could be simple rule-based, or plugged into a real AI/NLP engine), then returns a response.
+- The backend receives the message, processes it (could be simple rule-based, or plugged into a real AI/NLP engine), then returns a response.

--The frontend receives the response and displays it in the chat interface.
+- The frontend receives the response and displays it in the chat interface.

--You’re free to hook into any AI service (such as OpenAI, custom NLP, or rule-based logic) in the backend to make it smarter.
+- You’re free to hook into any AI service (such as OpenAI, custom NLP, or rule-based logic) in the backend to make it smarter.

 ---